 The National Center for Airborne Laser Mapping surveys up to seven projects every year (each covering no more than 40 km2) for graduate student PIs from accredited U.S. institutions who desire to incorporate Airborne Laser Swath Mapping (ALSM) data in their research.
-Graduate student proposals must define a basic research question in the geosciences (broadly defined).
-No financial support is provided to the student, but it is hoped that the data from projects selected in this program will enable new research opportunities and lead to successful proposals for future research.
+Proposals must define a basic research question in the geosciences (broadly defined).
+No financial support is provided, but it is hoped that the data from projects selected in this program will enable new research opportunities and lead to successful proposals for future research.

 Applications for proposals for the NCALM seed projects typically open in September or October each year, with a deadline no later than January of the following year.
 They are submitted online at the Seed Proposal Submission Site.
 Final selections from the proposals are made by the NCALM Steering Committee.
 The NCALM website is the primary source of information for NCALM seed projects.
 However, announcements may also be made through OpenTopography and various email lists.